Freelance-Websites/sharp-studio/src/content/faqs.md

     - title: Can you incorporate specific materials and finishes into the renderings?
       text: Absolutely!
 We can accurately depict various materials, finishes, and textures to provide a lifelike representation of the final product.
     - title: Do you offer revisions if I'm not satisfied with the initial rendering?
-      text: Yes, we provide a revision process to ensure your satisfaction.
+      text: "Yes, we provide a revision process to ensure your satisfaction.
 We'll work closely with you to make necessary adjustments until you're happy with the final result.
-See our workflow <a href="/architects-and-developers/workflow" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Here</a>.
+See our workflow [Here](/architects-and-developers/workflow)."
     - title: What file formats will the final renderings be delivered in?
       text: We can deliver renderings in commonly used file formats, such as JPEG, PNG, TIFF, or PDF.
 We can also provide 3D model files if required.
     - title: Can you work with tight deadlines or rush projects?